EricLam3141/3156Project/README.md

-# This repository is created for the class ITCS 3156

 Synopsis: Pulled data from Capital Bikeshare, a bike sharing app based in the D.C metro region in order to test neural network and regression models on publically provided data.